c/o Department of Philosophy

 c.dalrymple.fraser at mail.utoronto.ca

-Email practices: During the regular academic terms I try to respond to emails within two business days of receipt.
+My email practices: During the regular academic terms I try to respond to emails within two business days of receipt.
 I often reply on weekends and holidays but reserve the right to spend them offline (and so should you!
 COVID-19 has made our study/life balance strenuous enough as it is).
 In cases where my internet access is limited due to COVID-19 complications, I will often have an auto-responder on so you aren’t left in limbo.
 I generally respond faster to emails with clear and descriptive subject lines, as this makes it easier to locate and prioritize emails at-a-glance.
 If you are a student, please include our course code in the subject line of the email (to make sure it is sorted into my priority inboxes).
 My working day may not be your working day; please do not feel obliged to reply to my emails outside of your normal working hours.
 If you don’t hear back from me in a timely manner, it’s more likely that I missed your email than that I’m intentionally ignoring you; please feel invited to send me a nudge!
 I’ll find it more helpful than annoying.

 Alternative means of contact: I know that email will not always be the most appropriate or accessible form of communication.
-I am happy to arrange alternative means of contact where possible, including but not limited to phone calls, video chats, in-person meetings, group conversations, and other alternatives according to our joint situations and needs.
+I am happy to arrange alternative means of contact where possible, including but not limited to phone calls, video chats, mediated or facilitated communication, in-person meetings (post-COVID-19), group conversations, and other alternatives according to our joint situations and needs.

 Forms of address: I am in the process of legally changing my given (first) name.
 Please try to refer to me just by my first initial “C” both in professional and personal contexts in the interim.
 People use they/them pronouns to refer to me, and I ask that you also try to use those when referring to or talking about me, whether in professional citation or in casual conversation, and to avoid specifically gendered language.
 Being attentive to the pronouns of others is important for building more accessible and inclusive spaces and practices.